fullstackedorg/workspace/docs/Deploy/GUI.md

 ## Configuration

-Each service defined by your `docker-compose` files that expose a port.
-Meaning they should be publicly accessible.
-They will be displayed with the option to give server names and extra nginx configurations.
+Each service defined by your `docker-compose` files that has an expose a port, will be displayed here.
+This means they should be publicly accessible.
+They will each have the option to give server names and extra nginx configurations.

+Checkout [FullStacked nginx template](https://github.com/cplepage/fullstacked/blob/main/nginx/service.conf) file to understand a bit more.

 ## SSL Certificate

-Generate SSL certificate for your hostnames.  **<u>Before trying to do anything make sure every server name you will use actually points to your server.</u>** Whether with a DNS A record or CNAME record.
+Generate SSL certificate for your hostnames.  **<u>Before trying to do anything, make sure every server names you will use actually points to your server.</u>** Whether with a DNS A record or CNAME record.

 ## Deployment